Glycon: Early years

 At least initially, the cult did not worship an abstraction or a spirit of a snake but an actual, physical serpent that was said to embody the god.
-According to the cult's mythology, the snake appeared after Alexander had foretold the coming of a new incarnation of Asclepius.
-When the people gathered in the marketplace of Abonutichus at noon, when the incarnation was supposed to occur, Alexander produced a goose egg and sliced it open, revealing the god within.
+According to the cult's mythology, the snake appeared after Alexander of Abonoteichus had foretold the coming of a new incarnation of Asclepius.
+When the people gathered in the marketplace of Abonoteichus at noon, when the incarnation was supposed to occur, Alexander produced a goose egg and sliced it open, revealing the god within.
 Within a week, it grew to the size of a man with the features of a man on its face, including long blond hair.
 At this point, the figure resembling this description was apparently a puppet that appeared in the temple.
 In some references, Glycon was a trained snake with a puppet head.

 As with previous Macedonian snake cults, the focus of worship at the temple was on fertility.
 Barren women would bring offerings to Glycon in hopes of becoming pregnant.
-According to Lucian, Alexander had less magical ways of causing pregnancy among his flock as well.